The Guide

 2. Other servers register — run drainctl register once, the agent starts reporting its state automatically

-3. Dashboard aggregates — live grid of all servers, color-coded by status, auto-refreshes every 30 seconds
+3. Dashboard aggregates — live grid of all servers, color-coded by status, updated by Server-Sent Events with periodic polling as a safety net

 Enable the dashboard (on one server)